unfoldadmin/django-unfold/README.md

 ## Fresh Features & Enhancements

 - **Conditional fields:** Show or hide fields dynamically based on the values of other fields in the form
-- **Infinite paginator:** Efficiently handle large datasets with seamless pagination that reduces server load and improves performance
+- **Infinite paginator:** Efficiently handle large datasets with seamless pagination that reduces server load
-- **Checkbox & radio filters:** Enhanced filter options with checkbox and radio button interfaces for intuitive filtering
+- **Checkbox & radio filters:** Enhanced filter options with checkbox and radio interfaces for intuitive filtering
 - **Site dropdown:** Configurable dropdown menu in the header area for managing custom navigation links
 - **Dropdown actions:** Organize action items in customizable dropdown menus